 - Students without a hat must stay in the undercover area, Manjar Square or the Library.

-- If serious, inform the Director of Pastoral Care, Planning and Co-curricular (Deputy Head) and discuss with class teacher.
+- If serious, inform the Deputy Head (Pastoral Care) and discuss with class teacher.

 Behaviour management overview